theCanadianHat/OCA8/README.md

 # OCA8
-### Example Programs for Oracle Certified Associate 8
+### Examples and Chapter Review Questions for Oracle Certified Associate 8
-This is a simple repository for example programs written while studying for the Oracle Certified Associate Java SE 8 Programmer I exam.
+This is a simple repository for example programs and chapter review questions written while studying for the Oracle Certified Associate Java SE 8 Programmer I exam; using the study guide by Jenanne Boyarsky and Scott Selikoff.

 ### Game Plan
 I am going to study at least a single hour every day.
 When a chapter is complete I will complete the review questions for that chapter.